noelmugnier/svelte-translate/README.md

 # Svelte Translate Tool (inspired by angular i18n)

 The goal of this component is to use a dynamic translation service (loaded from xx-XX.json files) and fallback to the text in html tags if no translations are provided.
-The main reason is that I hate to navigate to the translation files to be able to know what's the default html content in my components.

 # MessageFormat